 So what editing services, specifically, do you offer?
 Do you rewrite stuff?
 Are you a ghostwriter?

 Seeing as I’m still alive and in good health—and plan to remain so for the foreseeable future—the answer to that last question is No.

 I also don’t rewrite whole paragraphs or pages, but occasionally I will suggest alternatives to sentences.

 Here’s what I do offer:

-Phone consultation—If you’re just stuck on a spot or simply want to talk through something in a story, I’m happy to give you 30 minutes of my time on the phone so we can talk through it.
+Brainstorm Burst—If you’re just stuck on a spot or simply want to talk through something in a story, I’m happy to give you 30 minutes of my time via Zoom or another video chat service so we can brainstorm ways to get you writing again.

 Line editing—dealing with making sentences read more smoothly; pointing out minor continuity issues or errors; typos, punctuation errors, and grammar mistakes

 Manuscript assessment—reading your manuscript and offering a constructive and detailed critique of your plot, characters, story structure, and more.
 MAs typically run a minimum of five pages (single spaced) and often go to seven or eight pages long.